maxludden/supergene-v2/books/book01/md/chapter-0018.md

 Han Sen put the corpse of the mutant scorpion in his bag first before he started to fill it with primitive scorpions.
 There were still a few that wouldn’t fit in there, and he didn’t waste those but ate all the flesh until he had cleaned them up.

-> "Primitive Quartz Scorpion Flesh Eaten.
-Four Primitive Geno Points Gained."
+> "Primitive Quartz Scorpion flesh eaten.
+Four primitive geno points gained."

 "I haven’t seen anyone quite like you, willing to eat such disgusting things."
 Qin Xuan had never met someone who had such nice equipment but remained so stingy.